santosomar/owasp-cheatsheet-windsurf-rules/rules/sdlc-Deserialization_Cheat_Sheet.md

 globs: [java, cs, py, php, xml, json, yml, yaml]
 ---

-rule: Avoid Unsafe Deserialization of Untrusted Data
+Avoid Unsafe Deserialization of Untrusted Data

-description: |
   Deserialization of untrusted input can lead to critical vulnerabilities such as remote code execution, denial of service, and privilege escalation.
 This rule ensures developers follow best practices to safely handle serialization and deserialization operations.

-recommendations:
   - Always treat incoming serialized data from untrusted sources as hostile.
   - Prefer standardized, safe data formats like JSON or XML without type metadata over native serialization formats.
   - Avoid using unsafe native serialization APIs on untrusted input, such as: